920-MSBI-Recruitment/P3-RevatureRecruitment/STARTUP.md

 * For authentication, use Windows Authentication is it is setup on your server.
 Otherwise, use SQL Server Authentication and whichever account you use to access the engine.
  * For Azure SQL Servers, input the Azure server name and select SQL Server Authentication.
 Ensure you enter the proper credentials used to access the cloud database.
 * In the ```Connect to a database``` portion of the window, click the button for ```Select or enter a database name:```.
 * Extend the dropdown, and if done correctly, you should see RevatureDatabase listed here.
-Select it and hit OK.
+Click it to select the database.
+* Click ```Test Connection``` to ensure the connection is working properly.
+If so, click OK.
 * Repeat these exact steps for ```(project)RevatureDW```, pointing to RevatureDW instead.

 ##### Setting the Package Connections